lelegard/arm-cpusysregs/collect/README.md

 The script `collect.sh` collects various informations on the system and stores resulting test files in the specified directory.

-The following subdirectories contain the collected failes for various platforms:
+The following subdirectories contain the collected files for various platforms:
-- `mac-host-macos`:  MacBook M1, host OS: macOS 13.2.1 (Ventura)
+- `applem1-host-macos`:  MacBook M1, host OS: macOS 13.2.1 (Ventura)
+- `applem1-vm-linux`: MacBook M1, virtual machine: Linux Ubuntu 22.10